 You’ve probably seen the signs of retrogaming becoming mainstream.
-From the hallowed arcade celebrated in Stranger Things 2 to Commodore 64 t-shirts, retrogaming is no longer just the preserve of the nerd herd.
+From the hallowed arcade celebrated in Stranger Things season 2 to Commodore 64 t-shirts, retrogaming is no longer just the preserve of the nerd herd.
 In 2018, retrogaming moves to the box office, with the long-anticipated film Ready Player One (based on Ernest Cline’s 2011 book of the same name) loaded with nostalgic references and characters from long-dead games.
 Generation X is looking back to the culture of their youth and the corporations are listening.

 Last year, Nintendo released the SNES Classic Mini, a retro game console with 21 classic games including Street Fighter II, The Legend of Zelda and Super Mario Kart.
 The console targeted older gamers keen to recall the games of their youth and by the end of October 2017 over 2 million retro consoles had been sold.
 There are plenty of fans still hungry for home gaming experiences and Nintendo has plans for more retrogaming products and games.
 Riding on this wave, the Commodore 64 Mini is a reboot of a classic home gaming system (right down to the clunky old joystick) which is slated for release later this year.
 The demand for nostalgia gaming is set to boom as older gamers make up a larger market for the likes of Nintendo and Millennials seek out ways to remember the games of their childhood.

 Aaron Clement, co-host of the retrogaming podcast Press Play on Tape, sees the rise of retro hardware as a step forward.
 “The reception to both of Nintendo’s Classic Systems has been almost universally positive, although there’s still a subset of old school or “purists” who see them as nothing more than a cash grab that can’t compare to the real thing.”